camusdb/camusdb.github.io/docs/http-api.md

 Do not start a fresh transaction, and do not replay the statements.
 The original commit may have succeeded already, on the server.

+`ROLLBACK` is idempotent by transaction id.
+If the transaction was already rolled back and the server no longer tracks it, the rollback request succeeds as a no-op.
+If a commit or rollback is still in progress for the same id, CamusDB returns `CADB0501` `TransactionAlreadyCompleted` instead of guessing the outcome.